dacort/duckdb-athena-extension/README.md

 Filter pushdown is not yet supported so the extension will scan the entire table.

-> **Note* The extension uses your environment variables to figure out region and credentials.
-Make sure to gave your access key/secret set.
+> **Note** The extension uses your environment variables to figure out region and credentials.
+Make sure to have your access key/secret set.

 ## Development